Schedule C (IRS Form 1040): What It Is and How To File It

 What Information Does a Schedule C Contain?

 Keeping detailed records of your business activity is the key for every self-employed person.
-Using an online tax prep tool like FreshBooks accounting software can help simplify this step significantly.
+Using online accounting software can help you with some of the necessary information required to file taxes.
 It takes just a few clicks to find, gather, and input this essential information.

 When To File Schedule C Tax Form?